Fall 2021 ARC Appointments - W&S Consultations

 This semester, the ARC will be offering both in-person and online support for students enrolled in NYU Shanghai!

-If you're located in Shanghai, you're welcome to join us in in-person consultation sessions, online consultation sessions, and library walk-ins.
+If you're located in Shanghai, you're welcome to join us for in-person consultation sessions, online consultation sessions, and library walk-ins.

 - To book an hour-long consultation appointment (either in person or online) with a Global Writing & Speaking Fellow, you can log into WCOnline.

 - To have a library walk-in appointment with a Global Writing & Speaking Fellow, you don’t need to reserve in advance.
 Walk-in appointments will be held Monday-Friday, 2:00-4:00 PM at the Library Reference Desk, Academic Building.
 Each appointment is a maximum of 20 minutes.

 If you're learning virtually at NYU Shanghai, you're welcome to book an online session.
 Click here for more information about online-specific resources.